The CAFE Foundation Board

 Back to top

-The CAFE Foundation Officers
+The CAFE Foundation Director and Advisors

 Yolanka Wulff has over two decades of experience in the creative and collaborative development, implementation and management of mission-driven programs.
 As an attorney and consultant, Yolanka provides legal and business services and advice in areas that include program development and implementation; stakeholder facilitations and presentations; strategic planning and roadmapping; legal and regulatory compliance; organizational capacity building, growth and transition; entity formation and maintenance; corporate and nonprofit governance; and contracts and other business transactions.